pr0kary0te/GenomeWideSNP-development/README.md

 The files are then listed in the @selectedSNPfiles array, which you can edit as appropriate.

 Finally, we added a list of core watkins landraces in our pipeline to include in the <i>core_watkins.txt</i> text file, which must be in the present working directory.
-There hshould be one watkins line listed on each line:
+There should be one watkins line listed on each line:
 WATDE0001
 WATDE0002
 etc..

-The find_snps.pl pipeline will run the following steps:
+<b>pipeline.pl</b> will run the following steps:

 <b>sub_sample_elites_and_selected_landraces_only.pl</b>
 This makes a copy of the original vcfs with call only for named elite lines (those not from the Watkins collection - named WAT*) along with core Watkins lines listed in (core_watkins.txt)</i>.
 The logic here was to balance the number of modern cultivars used for SNP selection against the much higher number of landraces available, to prevent ascertainment bias.
 Including some landraces is good as these will contain rare alleles which breeders will wish to bring into cultivars over time, but there is a balance to be struck with an array that will work well with existing cultivars.
 Note that the script refers so a file called "<i>high_heterozygosity_lines.txt</i>".
 You don't need to supply this: it will be generated automatically the first time you run the pipeline.
 Once you have run the pipleine, re-run it and any line identified as high heterozygosity in the first pass will be excluded in the second (they will be listed in the file so you will know which ones they were).